ualcibar/trancendence/README.md

 This major module aims to enhance the game by introducing an AI opponent that adds excitement and competitiveness without relying on the A* algorithm.

+6- Minor module: GDPR Compliance Options with User Anonymization, Local Data Management, and Account Deletion.
+In this minor module, the goal is to introduce GDPR compliance options that allow users to exercise their data privacy rights.
+Key features and objectives include:
+◦ Implement GDPR-compliant features that enable users to request anonymiza- tion of their personal data, ensuring that their identity and sensitive informa- tion are protected.
+◦ Provide tools for users to manage their local data, including the ability to view, edit, or delete their personal information stored within the system.
+◦ Offer a streamlined process for users to request the permanent deletion of their accounts, including all associated data, ensuring compliance with data protection regulations.
+◦ Maintain clear and transparent communication with users regarding their data privacy rights, with easily accessible options to exercise these rights.
+This minor module aims to enhance user privacy and data protection by offering GDPR compliance options that empower users to control their personal information and exercise their data privacy rights within the system.
+If you are not familiar with the General Data Protection Regulation (GDPR), it 18 ft_transcendence Surprise. is essential to understand its principles and implications, especially regarding user data management and privacy.
+The GDPR is a regulation that aims to protect the personal data and privacy of individuals within the European Union (EU) and the European Economic Area (EEA).
+It sets out strict rules and guidelines for organi- zations on how they should handle and process personal data.
+To gain a better understanding of the GDPR and its requirements, it is highly recommended to visit the official website of the European Commission on data protection1.
+This website provides comprehensive information about the GDPR, including its principles, objectives, and user rights.
+It also offers additional re- sources to delve deeper into the topic and ensure compliance with the regulation.
+If you are unfamiliar with the GDPR, please take the time to visit the provided link and familiarize yourself with the regulations before proceeding with this project.

+7-Major module: Implement Two-Factor Authentication (2FA) and JWT.
+In this major module, the goal is to enhance security and user authentication by introducing Two-Factor Authentication (2FA) and utilizing JSON Web Tokens (JWT).
+Key features and objectives include:
+◦ Implement Two-Factor Authentication (2FA) as an additional layer of security for user accounts, requiring users to provide a secondary verification method, such as a one-time code, in addition to their password.
+◦ Utilize JSON Web Tokens (JWT) as a secure method for authentication and authorization, ensuring that user sessions and access to resources are managed securely.
+◦ Provide a user-friendly setup process for enabling 2FA, with options for SMS codes, authenticator apps, or email-based verification.
+◦ Ensure that JWT tokens are issued and validated securely to prevent unau- thorized access to user accounts and sensitive data.
+This major module aims to strengthen user account security by offering Two-Factor Authentication (2FA) and enhancing authentication and authorization through the use of JSON Web Tokens (JWT).

+8-Minor module: Game Customization Options.
+In this minor module, the goal is to provide customization options for all available games on the platform.
+Key features and objectives include:
+◦ Offer customization features, such as power-ups, attacks, or different maps, that enhance the gameplay experience.
+◦ Allow users to choose a default version of the game with basic features if they prefer a simpler experience.
+◦ Ensure that customization options are available and applicable to all games offered on the platform.
+◦ Implement user-friendly settings menus or interfaces for adjusting game pa- rameters.
+◦ Maintain consistency in customization features across all games to provide a unified user experience.
+This module aims to give users the flexibility to tailor their gaming experience across all available games by providing a variety of customization options while also offering a default version for those who prefer a straightforward gameplay experience.